Inline Save and Add Another with Rails and Hotwire

 But another way to do this is how Todoist allows you to add new tasks.

-I assume you have an up-to-date Rails ready and a model and controller set up that makes sense for such a feature.
+I assume you have an up-to-date Rails app ready and a model and controller set up that makes sense for such a feature.
 I’ve run rails generate scaffold Task body:text for this example.

-The goal of this article is when a new task is created
+The goal of this article is when a new task is created to:

-• show the form at the bottom of the list.
+• show the form below the list.

 Set up the basics

-I like to start UI’s like these with the bare-minimum.
-Basic HTML responses without any JS.
+I like to start UI’s like these with the bare-minimum: basic HTML responses without any JS.

 # app/controllers/tasks_controller.rb